Chinese New Zealanders: Since 2000 and later discrimination

-Chinese New Zealanders by the turn of the 21st century had become a more established and integral part of New Zealand Society, with new waves of immigrants arriving from the 1970s and 80s onwards integrating into the existing legacy of Chinese who had been in the country since the mid-nineteenth century.
-The Chinese alongside other Asian New Zealanders now more embraced as a part of the country's cosmopolitan heritage continue to shape the culture and economy of New Zealand, this has become most notable in The Auckland Region wherein New Zealanders of all backgrounds enjoy the material aspects of Asian popular and traditional culture as normalised parts of everyday life; with the likes of Bubble Tea, Anime, and K-Pop having become mainstream parts of Youth and Urban Culture.
+Chinese New Zealanders by the turn of the 21st century had become a more established and integral part of New Zealand society, with new waves of immigrants arriving from the 1970s and 1980s onwards integrating into the existing legacy of Chinese who had been in the country since the mid-nineteenth century.
+Chinese New Zealanders, alongside other Asian New Zealanders, are now more embraced as a part of the country's cosmopolitan heritage and continue to shape the culture and economy of New Zealand; this has become most notable in Auckland, wherein New Zealanders of all backgrounds enjoy the material aspects of Asian popular and traditional culture as normalised parts of everyday life; with the likes of Bubble Tea, Anime, and K-Pop having become mainstream parts of youth and urban culture.

-The Chinese in New Zealand today make up one of the country's wealthiest and most highly educated ethnic communities, with median levels of households wealth and education levels surpassing that of their White and Polynesian countrymen.
+Chinese in New Zealand today make up one of the country's wealthiest and most highly educated ethnic communities.
 They also make up a significant proportion of business owners and workers within the country's private economy, a privileged status which has at times added to historic prejudices played into by demagogic groups.

-An increasing number of Chinese New Zealanders since the early 2000s have taken on key positions in government and various political institutions, with the 2020 General Elections seeing The New Zealand Parliament's share of Asian Members rise to an all-time high.
+An increasing number of Chinese New Zealanders since the early 2000s have taken on key positions in government and various political institutions, with the 2020 General Election seeing New Zealand Parliament's share of Asian members rise to an all-time high.

 Newer Chinese immigrant arrivals are generally well-educated professionals or businesspeople with internationally transferable skills.
 Many have chosen to come because they want to raise their children in a less competitive educational environment, or because they want a more leisurely lifestyle and new employment opportunities.